Searches and Filters

 You cannot use the OR condition to filter records using this method.

-You can also filter records using a complex set of conditions when you define the grid for the listing view.
-The Grid Widget contains the Nested Filters component that allows you to filter group conditions at varying levels and use AND and OR logical operators.
+You can also filter records displayed in the module's grid while defining the grid (using the 'Grid' widget) in the listing view using the Nested Filters component.
+The Nested Filters component allows you to filter group conditions at varying levels and use AND and OR logical operators.
 See the Dashboards, Templates, and Widgets chapter for information on the Grid widget and the Nested Filters component.

 The filter condition defined on the listing view will override the filter condition defined in the grid widget.

-FortiSOAR has enhanced the filter operator for date fields to include a number of pre-defined options such as Last Year, Last 7 days, Next 24 hours, etc., making it easier for you to filter records for a relative time range of your choice.
+The filter operator for date fields includes many pre-defined options such as Last Year, Last 7 days, Next 24 hours, etc., making it easier for you to filter records for a relative time range of your choice.
 You can also now specify static custom date ranges for filters.
-For information on what defines a time range in filter, see the Nested Filters section in the Dashboards, Templates, and Widgets chapter.
+For information on what defines a time range in a filter, see the Nested Filters section in the Dashboards, Templates, and Widgets chapter.

 For example, if you want to filter alerts that were assigned in the last 24 hours and whose severity is High, do the following: